Dusklands

 Dusklands (1974) is the debut novel by J. M. Coetzee, winner of the 2003 Nobel Prize in Literature.
-The novel consists of two separate stories, "The Vietnam Project" and "The Narrative of Jacobus Coetzee."
+The novel consists of two thematically linked novellas, "The Vietnam Project" and "The Narrative of Jacobus Coetzee."

 Plot

-The first story, "The Vietnam Project", relates the gradual descent into insanity of its protagonist Eugene Dawn.
+The first novella, "The Vietnam Project", relates the gradual descent into insanity of its protagonist Eugene Dawn.
 Eugene works for a U.S. government agency responsible for the psychological warfare in the Vietnam War.
 However, his work on mythography and psychological operations is taking a heavy toll on him; his fall culminates in him stabbing his own son, Martin.

-The second story, "The Narrative of Jacobus Coetzee", which takes place in the 18th century, is an account of a hunting expedition into the then "unexplored" interior of South Africa.
+The second novella, "The Narrative of Jacobus Coetzee", which takes place in the 18th century, is an account of a hunting expedition into the then "unexplored" interior of South Africa.
 After crossing the Orange River, Jacobus meets with a Nama tribe to trade, but suddenly falls ill.
 He is attended to by the tribe and gradually recovers, only to get into a fight for which he is expelled from the village.
 His last slave dying on the way home, he returns alone and later organises a punitive expedition against the Nama.
 The narrative concludes with his execution of the slaves that deserted him on the previous journey and the massacre of the tribe.